Pytest fixtures

 Key characteristics of pytest fixtures include:

-• Reusability and modularity: Fixtures can be defined in one place and used across multiple test functions, modules, or even projects.
+• Reusability and modularity: Fixtures can be defined once and reused across test functions, modules, directories, or projects.

 Creating a temporary file fixture